 Can they provide you with an up to date record of losses from their past litters which can be verified?

 Where are puppies reared, inside the home or outside, or in a separate breeding area?
+(We have puppies in our home, lounge, bedroom or conservatory)

 How are puppies socialised?